 Fruit, cone, nut, and seed descriptions

-Seed pods (follicles) containing numerous seeds that have large tufts of white hair which help with dispersal of seed by wind.
+Seed pods (follicles) up to 6 inches long, contain numerous seeds that have large tufts of white hair which help with dispersal of seed by wind.